SharePoint/sp-dev-docs/docs/general-development/customizing-ranking-models-to-improve-relevance-in-sharepoint.md

-The SharePoint Server 2013 default ranking model is an example of two-stage ranking model.
+The SharePoint default ranking model is an example of two-stage ranking model.
 In this model, the second stage works with the top 1000 items with the highest rank score that result from the first stage.